manyducksco/dolla/docs/router.md

 import Dolla from "@manyducks.co/dolla";

 // Info about the current route is exported as a set of Readables.
-Query params are also Writable through $$query: const { $path, $pattern, $params, $query } = Dolla.router;
+Query params are also Writable through $$query: const { $path, $pattern, $params, $query } = router;

-Dolla.router.back(); // Step back in the history to the previous route, if any.
-Dolla.router.back(2); // Hit the back button twice.
+router.back(); // Step back in the history to the previous route, if any. router.back(2); // Hit the back button twice.

-Dolla.router.forward(); // Step forward in the history to the next route, if any.
-Dolla.router.forward(4); // Hit the forward button 4 times.
+router.forward(); // Step forward in the history to the next route, if any. router.forward(4); // Hit the forward button 4 times.

-Dolla.router.go("/things/152"); // Navigate to another path within the same app.
-Dolla.router.go("https://www.example.com/another/site"); // Navigate to another domain entirely.
+router.go("/things/152"); // Navigate to another path within the same app. router.go("https://www.example.com/another/site"); // Navigate to another domain entirely.
 ```

 ---